Summer College Programs for High Schoolers

 I have a critical question for high school freshmen: have you started preparing for college life yet?

-For ninth graders, college can feel like a lifetime away—many freshmen will not only say they haven’t started preparing for college, but they also thought it was too early to do so!
+For ninth graders, college can feel like a lifetime away—many freshmen will not only say they haven’t started early college prep, but they also thought it was too soon to do so!

 But we all know life moves fast.
 Before we know it, high school freshmen become college freshmen.